When I first started getting into

 1. If God does not exist, objective moral values and duties do not exist.

-recognize right and wrong but that if God does not exist than there is
+This is not to say that one can't recognize right and wrong but that if God does not exist than there is no OBJECTIVE foundation for their belief in right and wrong.

 2. Objective moral values and duties do exist.